aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/text-options/change-character-spacing-of-excel-textbox-or-shape/_index.md

 {{% alert color="primary" %}}

-You can change the character spacing of excel textbox or shape using the [**FontSetting.text_options.spacing**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing.texts/textoptions/spacing) property.
+You can change the character spacing of an Excel text box or shape using the [**FontSetting.text_options.spacing**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing.texts/textoptions/spacing) property.

 {{% /alert %}}

-The following sample code changes the character spacing of the text box in an excel file to point 4 and then saves it on disk.
+The following sample code changes the character spacing of the text box in an Excel file to 4 points and then saves it on disk.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Shapes-Text-Options-ChangeTextBoxOrShapeCharacterSpacing-1.py" >}}
 {{< app/cells/assistant language="python-net" >}}